How to Start the Best Seedlings Indoors for Your Garden

 Coir is an environmentally friendly alternative to peat moss.
 I’m avoiding the use of peat moss because the peat bogs are home to endangered species.
 If you choose coconut coir in place of peat, you need to rinse it thoroughly 2 or 3 times before planting seeds.

 Composted leaf litter is another great substitute for peat moss in your seed starting medium.
-You have a lot of leaves you can save money by making your own potting ‘soil’.
+If you have a lot of leaves you can save money by making your own potting ‘soil’.

 Check out How to Start Eco Friendly Seeds!